Our Team

 BIOSCAN Postdoctoral Fellow

 Alex joined the lab in the fall 2023 as postdoctoral fellow focused on coral reef ecology in an era of global change.
-He will be working on questions pertaining to the long-term stability (or dynamism) of coral symbioses and barcoding coral reef taxa, supported by the Consortium for the Barcode of Life.
+He is working on questions pertaining to the long-term stability (or dynamism) of coral symbioses and barcoding coral reef taxa, supported by the Consortium for the Barcode of Life.
 Alex uses genome sequencing and DNA-metabarcoding to study evolution and adaptation to major environmental changes at both the species and community level.
 Prior to joining the lab, Alex developed sequencing approaches to improve the efficiency, accuracy, and cost effectiveness of larval fish entrainment monitoring programs as part of a MITACS postdoctoral fellowship with Bruce Power.
 Alex obtained his Ph.D from the University of Toronto in 2019 where he studied the molecular evolution of the visual pigment gene, rhodopsin, in fishes that have made evolutionary transitions from marine to freshwater environments.

-Email: alexvannynatten ’at’ uvic.ca | Twitter: @alexvn
+Email: alexvannynatten ’at’ uvic.ca | X (Twitter): @alexvn

 Personal Website | Google Scholar | GitHub